JasperE84/PyFusionSolarDataRelay/README.md

 Check out [Examples/docker-compose.yml](https://github.com/JasperE84/PyFusionSolarDataRelay/blob/main/Examples/docker-compose.yml) for a docker configuration example.

+# About Huawei FusionSolar Kiosk mode
+FusionSolar is Huawei's online monitoring platform for their PV inverters.
+FusionSolar features a kiosk mode.
+When enabled, a kiosk url is generated which is publically accessible.
+The kiosk web app fetches its data from a JSON backend.
+It is this backend where this project fetches teh PV data.

+# About PVOutput.org
+[PVOutput.org](https://pvoutput.org/) is a free service for sharing and comparing PV output data.

+# About InfluxDB
+[InfluxDB](https://www.influxdata.com/) is an open source time series database on which dashboards can easily be built.
+For instance using [Grafana](https://grafana.com/)

 # Configuration parameter documentation
 | Parameter | Environment variable | Description | Default |
 | --- | --- | --- | --- |